Language and education

 Furthermore, the CoRe researchers organize the Workshop Multilingual Meetings and the language course Receptive Dutch for administration and meetings to offer insights and tools for multilingual academic contexts.

-• Rick de Graaff (UU/HU) – Principal investigator and supervisor sub-project 2 and 3
+• Rick de Graaff (UU) – Professor of Foreign Language Education and Bilingual Education and principal investigator and supervisor sub-project 2 and 3

 • Jan D. ten Thije (UU) – Professor Emeritus Intercultural Communication and supervisor sub-project 1